Purpose of the fund:

-This local community fund has been set up by Gaelectric, and recently acquired by CGN: A wind energy and energy storage company that believes in a sustainable future.
+This local community benefit fund was set up by Gaelectric in 2016 and is now managed by CGN Europe – a wind energy and energy storage company that believes in a sustainable future.
 GCN is committed to ensuring that their wind farms, whilst having obvious environmental benefits, also provide significant economic benefits to the local community.

 The fund aims to encourage:

 The fund will support projects addressing issues within the following theme areas:

 The Foundation will not fund organisations or activities which promote causes that are contrary to our purposes.
 Causes and activities that are contrary to our purposes include, but may not be limited to, those outlined in our investment policy.
 We will not therefore fund organisations or activities which we determine are linked to the promotion of armaments, alcohol, human rights abuses, tobacco or pornography.

 In addition, the Cloonty Community Benefit Fund will not support: